Priya-Sharma-dotcom/IPProtectionUsingEscrow/README.md

-# Intellectual Property Smart Contract
+# Intellectual Property Smart Contract with Royalty and Escrow

 This Solidity smart contract enables users to register and trade intellectual properties (IP) — including Patents, Copyrights, and Trademarks — on the Ethereum blockchain.
 It includes features such as royalty-based resale logic and secure transfer of ownership.